jwbuurlage/category-theory-programmers/doc/09_f_algebras.md

 For every endofunctor $F$, the collection of $F$-algebras together with homomorphisms of these $F$-algebras form a category which we will denote $\mathbf{Alg}_F$.

-A fixed point for a function $f$ is an $x$ such that $f(x) = x$.
-Considering this, a sensible definition for a fixed point of an endofunctor is an object $a$ such that $F(a) = a$, but we are a bit more lenient, and only require that $F(a) \simeq a$.
+Recall that a fixed point of a function $f$ is an $x$ in the domain of $f$, such that $f(x) = x$.
+Considering this, a sensible definition for a fixed point of an endofunctor would be an object $a$ such that $F(a) = a$, but we will be a bit more lenient, and only require that $F(a) \simeq a$.

 \begin{definition}
 A \textbf{fixed point} of $F$ is an algebra $(a, \alpha)$ for which $\alpha$ is an isomorphism.
 \end{definition}

-Considering a _least fixed point_, we take inspiration from partially ordered sets, where the least point is an initial object, and define it as follows.
+A special fixed point is the  _least fixed point_.
+We take inspiration from partially ordered sets, where the least point is an initial object, and define it as follows.

 \begin{definition}
 A \textbf{least fixed point} of $F$ is an initial algebra $(a, \alpha)$, i.e. an algebra that is an initial object in the category $\mathbf{Alg}_F$.